cgarciaarano/nttldict/README.md

 ## How is this useful?

-You can store arbitrary objects (anything that can be `pickle`d).
-Current use cas is to store different kind of credentials in CLI tools.
+You can store arbitrary objects (anything that `pickle` can handle).
+Current use case is to store different kind of credentials in CLI tools.